Scaling Self-Supervised and Cross-Modal Pretraining for Volumetric CT Transformers

 We adopt the evaluation protocol employed in \citet{wald_primus_2025}.
 All experiments are conducted within the nnU-Net framework~\cite{isensee_nnu-net_2021}, with the training set randomly divided into 80\%/20\% train/validation splits across 5~folds.
 After training, the model with the best pseudo Dice is used and validation on the validation set is automatically performed.
 We directly record the outcome of that result and thus the average of 5-fold cross-validation.
 For KiTS23, we tuned SPECTRE on \emph{fold-0} during development and exclude that fold from the final reported cross-validation to avoid optimism.
 All other folds and datasets use exactly the same hyperparameters to make the cross-dataset comparison meaningful.

 We compare SPECTRE against various 3D domain-specific segmentation architectures.
 Specifically, we consider nnU-Net~\cite{isensee_nnu-net_2021} and the updated state-of-the-art ResNet-based nnU-Net ResEnc Large~\cite{linguraru_nnu-net_2024} for comparison with convolutional-based models.
 Recently many transformer-based models have been developed for segmentation in 3D data.
 We include CoTr~\cite{de_bruijne_cotr_2021}, nnFormer~\cite{zhou_nnformer_2023}, SwinUNETRv2~\cite{greenspan_swinunetr-v2_2023}, UNETR~\cite{hatamizadeh_unetr_2022}, WaveFormer~\cite{gee_waveformer_2026} and the recent Primus~\cite{wald_primus_2025} model for comparison.
 The results of these models on KiTS23 and LiTS and WORD are obtained from \citet{wald_primus_2025}.
 In their experiments, the models were tuned on fold-0 of KiTS23 and LiTS, and thus, the average of the other four folds are used as the baselines.
-The results for the models on AMOS-CT are obtained from \citet{ji_amos_2022}.